 The Visual Arts learning area exposes students to the elements and principles of art through a creative study of varying drawing and painting techniques, as well as three-dimensional forms such as clay.

 It also includes subjects in media, photography and animation, and allows students to develop their skills and love for all things related to the Visual Arts.

 Through Visual Arts, students make and respond using visual arts knowledge, understanding and skills to express meanings associated with personal views, intrinsic and extrinsic worlds.

 For more details about courses and subjects, please refer to the latest Course Guides.

 Key Study Areas

-The Year 7 Visual Art course exposes students to the elements and principles of art, through a creative study of varying drawing and painting techniques, as well as three dimensional forms such as clay.
-Students use a visual diary to investigate, explore and record ideas.
-The creation of practical artwork is focused on both two and three dimensional processes and will result in final artworks that demonstrate creative scope and technical skills.
+The Year 7 Visual Arts course exposes students to the elements and principles of art, through a creative study of varying drawing and painting techniques, as well as three dimensional forms such as clay.
+Making art using digital software is also introduced to students at this level.

-The Year 8 Visual Art course will further develop students understanding of elements and principles whilst building on skills learned in the previous year.
-Students will also be introduced to a new range of art forms, skills, techniques and technologies, providing experiences to make informed choices for their Year 9 electives.
+The Year 8 Visual Arts course will further develop students understanding of elements and principles whilst building on skills learned in the previous year.
+Students are introduced to a new range of art forms, skills, techniques and technologies, providing experiences to make informed choices for their Year 9 electives.

-In year 9, Visual Arts is an elective where students can focus on Media, Photo Art, Visual Art, and Visual Communication Design.
+In Year 9, Visual Arts is an elective where students can choose from the following subjects.

-In year 10, students are able to expand on the knowledge of any of the electives from the previous year, i.e. Visual Art, Media, Photo Art, and Visual Communication Design
+In Year 10, students are able to expand on the knowledge of any of the electives from the previous year via the following subjects: